edmundedgar/diddums/README.md

 In particular take a look at [Goat](https://github.com/bluesky-social/indigo/blob/main/cmd/goat/README.md).

 If you're just tinkering around, nothing bad should happen as long as you don't run it with the `--broadcast` flag.
-But I've barely tested it so YMMV.

 ## Installation